2012 - 2013 Productions

 - Angeline Dai (w/ partner Joey Robertson) wins 4th place and is the Second Alternate for the trip to Washington DC!!!

-A Doane College first: to place in the honored top tier [only four actors are awarded each year]
+A Doane University first: to place in the honored top tier [only four actors are awarded each year]

 6 teams from Doane participated in the Irene Ryans